MailTape/MailTape-v1/_posts/2014-05-18-Jesper-Ryom.md

 track7_title: "Benjamin Clementine - Cornerstone"
 fbPic: fbPic141.jpg
 musiColor: musiColor141.png
+description: "his Morning, Jesper Ryom inspired us a mostly vibrant MailTape which we hope will help you enjoy your sunday morning.
+His selection is a combination of hidden indie jewels and a bit of heavy Berlin music.
+We've spiced it up with some piano based bliss tracks.
+Enjoy!"
 ---

 <p id="introduction">
-This Morning, [Jesper Ryom](https://www.facebook.com/jesperryommusic "Jesper Ryom's Facebook") inspired us a rainbow MailTape and will (most probably) your soul too.
-His selection is a combination of hiden jewels and heavy Berlin music.
+This Morning, [Jesper Ryom](https://www.facebook.com/jesperryommusic "Jesper Ryom's Facebook") inspired us a mostly vibrant MailTape which we hope will help you enjoy your sunday morning.
+His selection is a combination of hidden indie jewels and a bit of heavy Berlin music.
+We've spiced it up with some piano based bliss tracks.
-.
 Enjoy!</p>

 # A electronic tinkerer with real performer chops

 I had the chance to discover Jesper Ryom through one of our previous guest Fort Rouge.
-Immediatly after my very first listen I got hypnotised.
-It seemed to me that in each of his songs there was multiple on.
-His debut EP is simply pure diamond.
-Highly recommanded purchase [iTunes](https://itunes.apple.com/album/syvsover-ep/id645445493 "buy now!").
+Immediatly after my very first listen, I got hypnotised.
+What I really like in his music is its progressive and changing special touch.
+His debut EP is simply amazing.
+I highly recommand its purchase on [iTunes](https://itunes.apple.com/album/syvsover-ep/id645445493 "buy now!").

 # His morning selection